The easiest lemon cheesecake you ever did see…

 - Secure the lid, close pressure valve and cook for 30 minutes at high pressure.

 - Naturally release pressure for 20 minutes, then release any remaining pressure (do not leave the cheesecake sitting in the pot).
-The cheesecake should be set – it shouldn’t wiggle.
-Stick a toothpick into the cheesecake and if it comes out clean, it’s done.
-If it’s still wet, pressure cook the cake for another 2 minutes.

 - Allow the cheesecake to cool down on a wire rack.
 I find it easiest to unmold the cheesecake while slightly warm.